rust-unofficial/patterns/src/idioms/ffi/errors.md

 In foreign languages like C, errors are represented by return codes.
-However, Rust's type system allows much more rich error information to be captured and propogated through a full type.
+However, Rust's type system allows much more rich error information to be captured and propagated through a full type.

 This best practice shows different kinds of error codes, and how to expose them in a usable way: